eduuh/blog/content/en/workshops/typescript/typescript.md

 export const foo = new Big('111.1111111111111111111111');
 export const bar = foo.plus(new Big('0.99999999999999999292929'));

-const x:number = Number(bar.toString());
+const x: number = Number(bar.toString());
 ```

->Note: Do not use this library for math used for UI/performance intensive purpose e.g charts, canvas drawing
+> Note: Do not use this library for math used for UI/performance intensive purpose e.g charts, canvas drawing

 ### NaN